Saturday, Oct. 3rd

 This year promises to be our biggest and best yet, with over 8,000 expected visitors from across Southern Oregon and Northern California.
 Come experience

-170+ local vendors showcasing everything from fresh harvest produce to handcrafted artisan goods.
+Over 100 local vendors showcasing everything from fresh harvest produce to handcrafted artisan goods.

 The Talent Harvest Festival 10K, 5K & 1 mile race produced by Southern Oregon Runners.